fynv/ThrustRTC/README.md

 Per-usecase runtime data-type information and custom code (functors) will be integrated with fixed routines dynamically, through a string concatenation procedure, and concrete source code will be generated and compiled as kernels.

-From user's perspective, the usage is of this library is quite simlar to using Thrust, although 2 different launguages needed to be used simultaneously.
+From user's perspective, the usage of this library is quite simlar to using Thrust, although 2 different launguages needed to be used simultaneously.
 Using _replace_if()_ as an example:

 Thrust, C++: